 But the benefits don’t end there – the Container Store is committed to environmental health and sustainability through recycling programs and installing more efficient lighting and air conditioning.
 The company also donates a substantial amount of its profits to non-profit organizations and provides containers to people who really need them.
 The education sector is also of big importance to the company as it sponsors mentorship programs for women in business and gives educators significant discounts in the store.

 Another leader in the conscious capitalism movement is Southwest Airlines.
-With its very progressive culture and commitment to create value for its stakeholders and customers, the airline goes by the motto “employees come first” and the idea that a “motivated employee treats the customer well.”
+With its very progressive culture and commitment to creating value for its stakeholders and customers, the airline goes by the motto “employees come first” and the idea that a “motivated employee treats the customer well.”

-Southwest Airlines employees get a generous salary, complemented with profit-sharing bonuses and stock options.
+Southwest Airlines employees get a generous salary, complemented by profit-sharing bonuses and stock options.
 In addition, Southwest Airlines, unlike many other airlines, takes protecting the environment very seriously by making fuel efficiency a priority, and, through their Revolve program, is committed to using environmentally friendly products.

 Whole Foods Market and Trader Joe’s grocery stores have also been at the forefront of the conscious capitalism movement.
 Whole Foods has done this very differently than most, demoting profit to a place of secondary importance in their business plan.
 Not only has it opened stores in less-privileged neighborhoods and has committed to educating people about healthier food choices, but it also has consistently given 5 – 10% of its profits from “community giving days” to local non-profit organizations.